cucumber/godog/README.md

 - godogs_test.go
 ```

-#### Step 6 - Add some logic to the step definitions
+#### Step 5 - Add some logic to the step definitions

-Now lets implement our step definitions to test our feature requirements:
+Now lets implement our step definitions to test our feature requirements.

-Replace the contents of `godogs_test.go` with the code below - `vim godogs_test.go`
+Replace the contents of `godogs_test.go` with the code below by running `vim godogs_test.go`.

 ```go
 package main